HSBawa/icp-ce-on-linux-containers/README.md

 _If you are looking for official IBM ICP-CE install, you can find it [here](https://github.com/IBM/deploy-ibm-cloud-private)_

 Welcome to the IBM Cloud Private CE on Linux Containers IaC.
 With the help of this IaC, you easily setup a 7 node Linux Container based ICP cluster on your Linux Desktop or VM itself!!!

-Following linux container components for ICP will be created:
+Supported ICP-CE versions are 2.1.0.1, 2.1.0.2

+This IaC will create following LXD components:
 * Base image
 * [Nodes](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_2.1.0/getting_started/architecture.html):
   * Boot